Menas Kafatos: Research

 Kafatos' peer-reviewed research has focused on cosmology, astrophysics, natural hazards, climate change, Earth system science, and remote sensing.
 Although he has written books around meta-physical interpretations of quantum phenomena he does not have substantial peer-reviewed work in quantum physics.

 Notable scientific contributions include enhancements to synthetic tropical cyclone (hurricane) circulations used in forecast models, new perspectives on the self organization of the universe through the lens of complexity, a detailed look at the relationship between vegetation in the United States and El Niño/Southern Oscillation, and a better understanding of dust and aerosols over India.

 Personal life

-Kafatos lives in Marina Del Rey, CA with his wife Susan Yang, a scientist in the fields of computational biology, experimental biology, and neuroscience.
+Kafatos lives in Marina Del Rey, California, with his wife Susan Yang, a scientist in the fields of computational biology, experimental biology, and neuroscience.
 They met while working together at George Mason University.
-His brother, Fotis Kafatos, was a biologist and founder and Honorary President of the European Research Council (ERC).
+His brother, Fotis Kafatos, was a biologist and founder and honorary president of the European Research Council (ERC).
 Kafatos has 3 children: Lefteris, Stefanos, and Alexios.
-He is the Chairman of the Board for the American Hellenic Council.
+He is the chairman of the board for the American Hellenic Council.